 An offer of a place is subject to satisfactory interview criminal records declaration (DBS/Disclosure Scotland) and health check.

-Although a driving license and access to use of a vehicle are not criteria for admission onto the paramedic science programme, students should consider how they will be able to travel to the clinical practice placements that are a requirement of the course.
+Although a driving license and access to the use of a vehicle are not criteria for admission onto the paramedic science programme, students should consider how they will be able to travel to the clinical practice placements that are a requirement of the course.
 Clinical placements will be throughout all the years of study with external healthcare providers across North Wales.
-Your termtime address will be considered during the allocation of placements however due to limited capacity and the importance of providing varied placement opportunities the nearest location is not guaranteed.
-During clinical placement blocks you will be required to attend shifts like those of your mentors working for services that provide 24-hour care 7 days a week.
+Your term-time address will be considered during the allocation of placements however due to limited capacity and the importance of providing varied placement opportunities the nearest location is not guaranteed.
+During clinical placement blocks, you will be required to attend shifts like those of your mentors working for services that provide 24-hour care 7 days a week.

 Teaching & Assessment